SuperDiodo/ur_ros_rtde/README.md

 - **`ur_ros_rtde`**) core implementation of the driver.
 It includes the implementation of the following ROS2 nodes:
   - *RobotStateReceiver*: retrieves the robot state.
   - *CommandServer*: exposes high-level URScript commands as actions.
-  - *DashboardServer*: esposes commands related to *Dashboard Client* interface.
+  - *DashboardServer*: exposes commands related to *Dashboard Client* interface.
 - **`ur_ros_rtde_msgs`**) ROS2 package containing the definition of:
   - messages and services advertised by *RobotStateReceiver*
   - actions exposed by *CommandServer*